-152 1 the manufactured home, a person or lienholder other than the 2 county treasurer that fails to appear at the auction, or otherwise 3 participate in the auction, waives any right the person may have 4 as a lien holder in the manufactured home and any other rights 5 that the person may have regarding the sale of the manufactured 6 home.
+152 1 2 3 4 the manufactured home, a person or lienholder other than the county treasurer that fails to appear at the auction, or otherwise participate in the auction, waives any right the person may have as a lien holder in the manufactured home and any other rights 5 that the person may have regarding the sale of the manufactured 6 home.
 In addition, the notice must include a statement that, if the 7 manufactured home is removed before the auction takes place, all 8 statutory liens against the manufactured home under 9 IC 16-41-27-29 and all debts owed to the landowner that are 10 associated with the placement of the manufactured home on the 11 landowner's property must be paid.
 12 (3) After the expiration of the ten (10) day period in subdivision 13 (2), advertise that the manufactured home will be offered for sale 14 at public auction in conformity with IC 26-1-2-328 and 15 IC 26-1-7-210.
 The advertisement of sale must be published once 16 each week for two (2) consecutive weeks in a newspaper of 17 general circulation in the county where the manufactured home 18 has been left without permission.
-The advertisement must include the proposed sale.
-(4) Provide a reasonable time before the sale for prospective purchasers to examine the manufactured home.

-a description of the manufactured home, the name of the owner of the manufactured home, if ascertainable, and the time and place of the sale.
-The sale must take place at least fifteen (15) days after the first publication.
-If there is no newspaper of general circulation in the county where the sale is to be held, the advertisement must be posted at least ten (10) days before the sale in not less than six (6) conspicuous places in the neighborhood of

-- (5) Sell the manufactured home to the highest bidder, if any. - (6) Immediately after the auction, execute an affidavit of sale of disposal on a form prescribed by the bureau stating: - (A) that the requirements of this section have been met; - (B) the length of time that the manufactured home was left on the property without permission; - (C) any expenses incurred by the landowner, including the expenses of the sale and any lien of the landowner; - (D) the name and address of the purchaser of the manufactured home at the auction, if any; and - (E) the amount of the winning bid, if any.

-If the manufactured home is not purchased by a bidder at the auction, the landowner shall note that fact on the affidavit and shall list the landowner, or any donee, as the purchaser on the
+The advertisement must include 19 a description of the manufactured home, the name of the owner of 20 the manufactured home, if ascertainable, and the time and place 21 of the sale.
+The sale must take place at least fifteen (15) days after 22 the first publication.
+If there is no newspaper of general 23 circulation in the county where the sale is to be held, the 24 advertisement must be posted at least ten (10) days before the sale 25 26 in not less than six (6) conspicuous places in the neighborhood of 20 27 (4) Provide a reasonable time before the cole for progrative 27 (4) Provide a reasonable time before the sale for prospective purchasers to examine the manufactured home.
+28 (5) Sell the manufactured home to the highest bidder, if any.
+30 (6) Immediately after the auction, execute an affidavit of sale of 31 disposal on a form prescribed by the bureau stating: 32 (A) that the requirements of this section have been met; 33 (B) the length of time that the manufactured home was left on 34 the property without permission; 35 (C) any expenses incurred by the landowner, including the 36 expenses of the sale and any lien of the landowner; 37 (D) the name and address of the purchaser of the manufactured 38 home at the auction, if any; and 39 (E) the amount of the winning bid, if any.
+40 If the manufactured home is not purchased by a bidder at the 41 auction, the landowner shall note that fact on the affidavit and 42 shall list the landowner, or any donee, as the purchaser on the